 Your cart is empty

 The famous Willy Wonka Golden Ticket isn't just something in a beloved children's book - it's a real thing!
-Starting August 1st, 2018 we'll be placing 5 Golden Bookmarks in random textbooks 📚 rented from iflipd.com throughout the month of August.
-The five winners will each receive $100 cash 💵 Additionally we want to see what bookmark (golden or not) that you use!
-For the month of August use the hashtag #iflipd and we'll send you a coupon code good for 10% off any textboook.
+Starting January 1st, 2019 we'll be placing 5 Golden Bookmarks in random textbooks 📚 rented from iflipd.com throughout the month.
+The five winners will each receive $100 cash 💵

 Happy textbook season!